mfvfontes/blog/_posts/2017-03-12-Mother-and-Child.md

 ---

 Thy honor whose greatness is disgrace,<br/>
-Thou child, thou to whom shall flatter!
+hou child, thou to whom shall flatter!

 Might is be seen, to see is to get pace.
 Crawl way to pursue, crooked to shatter.
 Shall mother's breast be as honoured great